canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 In the `Probes` tab select the previously created `pod-up-probe` and confirm your choice by clicking the `Add to Fault` button.
 Select the `End of Test (EOT)` probe execution mode and apply changes.

-At this point you experiment should look similar to the one presented below:
+At this point you experiment should look like this:

 ```{image} ../images/experiment_step_4.png
 :align: center